 - Sit down to put on underpants, trousers and when doing up your shoes.

-- You may need to consider using crutches or a wheelchair if needing to walk long distances.
+- You may need to consider using crutches or a wheelchair to walk long distances.

 - Speak with your physiotherapist about trigger points where you can massage to release tension and tight muscles.

 What else can I do about pelvic girdle pain?

 - Belly bands can help with pelvic support and help to break the pain cycle.
 However, there’s no evidence that they are effective during pregnancy.
 The actual cause for the pain needs to be identified and then effectively managed and treated.

 - It is important to be individually assessed as there is no one consistent set of messages which apply to all women with pelvic girdle pain.

 - Pelvic floor muscle releases and an increase in pelvic floor awareness.

 - For some women, acupuncture can be very effective in relieving pain.